chrisco/playbook/index.md

 Our current team trip format is for the trips to be just under 2 weeks in total.
 This includes 2 weekends, which sandwich a 5 day week, where we work on internal projects and hack weeks.

-During the team trip, we’re unavailable for client work, and we schedule sprints around this to give us the time and space to make each trip a big success.
+During the team trip, we’re unavailable for client work, and we schedule client sprints accordingly, to give us the time and space to make each trip a big success.

 ## Collaborators